 Prices start at a few hundred pounds for a single panel but can be significantly higher depending on the size and location of the damage.

 Be aware that even if just one panel is scratched, it may be necessary to blend the paint over adjacent panels to achieve a seamless colour match.
-In these circumstances, costs could add up to £1,000 or more.
+In these circumstances, costs could add up to £400 or more (We Buy Any Car, 2023).

 Get a full respray